Scouts Canada: History

-In 1983 Toronto-area Boy Scouts numbered nearly 17,000.
-By 2008 Toronto-area membership in the gender-neutral Scouts Canada had dropped to around 5,000.
+In 1983, Toronto-area Boy Scouts numbered nearly 17,000.
+By 2008, Toronto-area membership in the gender-neutral Scouts Canada had dropped to around 5,000.

-In 1984 the Museum of Canadian Scouting, which was located in the national headquarters at 1345 Baseline Road in Ottawa, was going strong.
-As of 2025 it still was.
+In 1984, the Museum of Canadian Scouting, which was located in the national headquarters at 1345 Baseline Road in Ottawa, was going strong.
+As of 2025, that remained to be the case.

-In 1990 Jim Blain, the Chief Executive of Scouts Canada, was awarded the 202nd Bronze Wolf, the only distinction of the World Organization of the Scout Movement, awarded by the World Scout Committee for exceptional services to world Scouting.
+In 1990, Jim Blain, the Chief Executive of Scouts Canada, was awarded the 202nd Bronze Wolf, the only distinction of the World Organization of the Scout Movement, awarded by the World Scout Committee for exceptional services to world Scouting.
 He was also a recipient of the Silver World Award.

-In 1991 Larry White was dismissed from leading Toronto's Hospital for Sick Children Boy Scout troop because he was homosexual.
+In 1991, Larry White was dismissed from leading Toronto's Hospital for Sick Children Boy Scout troop because he was homosexual.
 He appealed to the Ontario Human Rights Commission.
 In 1992, co-ed Scouting became an option for all program sections and in 1998 this became policy for all sections.
 The following year, the organization introduced its first gay Rover Crew for adults in Toronto, Ontario.

-In 1999 the national headquarters of Scouts Canada threatened legal action to a traditionalist group that called itself the "Baden Powell Scouts Association of Canada" (BPSAC) if the BPSAC failed to remove the "Baden Powell" from its name.
+In 1999, the national headquarters of Scouts Canada threatened legal action to a traditionalist group that called itself the "Baden Powell Scouts Association of Canada" (BPSAC) if the BPSAC failed to remove the "Baden Powell" from its name.
 The traditionalists were ordered by Industry Canada to remove the word "scout" from their name.
 National executive Andy McLaughlin was adamant that "As far as Scouts Canada is concerned, there's one scouting association in Canada, one in the world, every country has only one that's how Baden Powell set up scouting, he set up one organization per country.
 He felt anything else would dilute the program, cause confusion and hurt the programs for young people."

 In 2001, members saw a significant reorganization country-wide.
 Regions and Districts were reorganized into Council and Areas.
 Many Districts employed their staff, had youth assistance funds, and separated Jamboree funds.
 All of this was under the control and supervision of a local Board of Directors.
 The members of the Board were past commissioners and community business leaders, most of whom had a Scouting background in their youth.
 The group handled staffing, helped identify future Trainers, Commissioners, and senior Service Scouters, supervised budgets for employees and camps, and raised funds from the Community.
 There were other Districts, mainly rural and those in isolated communities that were not what were called 'employing councils' and the change was made to attempt to change these differences.
 Likewise, at this time Provincial Councils such as the Provincial Council for Ontario were disbanded.